PaulKnauer/GoDockerRaspberryPiGPIOBlinkExample/README.md

 docker run -d --name blink --restart always --cap-add SYS_RAWIO --device /dev/mem paulknauer/rpi-gpio-blink
 ```
 Written in C++, this relies on the excellent WiringPi library.
-WiringPi gets installed in the multi-stage docker build, the code snippet below can be ised if you need to install wiringPi manually.
+WiringPi gets installed in the multi-stage docker build, the code snippet below can be used if you need to install wiringPi manually.

 ```
 wget https://project-downloads.drogon.net/wiringpi-latest.deb